api-platform/docs/core/performance.md

 most specific cases such as the invalidation of collections when a document is added or removed or for relationships and inverse relations is built-in.

-Integration with Varnish and Doctrine ORM is shipped with the core library, and [Varnish](https://varnish-cache.org/) is included in the Docker setup provided with the [API Platform distribution](../distribution/index.md).
-If you use the distribution, this feature works out of the box.
+Integration with Varnish and Doctrine ORM is shipped with the core library.

-If you don't use the distribution, add the following configuration to enable the cache invalidation system:
+Add the following configuration to enable the cache invalidation system:

 ```yaml
 api_platform: